Saturday, December 31, 2011

 return timeout ?: 1;

-It turned out to be a GNU "Conditionals with Omitted Operands
+It turned out to be a GNU "Conditionals with Omitted Operands"

 C extension.
 The list of "Extensions to the C Language Family" can be found here.

-the address of a label defined in the current function (or a containing
+This page is worth reading.
+For example, gettingthe address of a label defined in the current function (or a containing

 is a constant and can be used wherever a constant of that type is valid.